MattBlack85/krakus/README.md

 Krakus
 ============
-Krakus want to be a scientific tool to help o determine whether or not the ban that went live on 2019 September, 1st is going to solve the pollution problem that affects Kraków (Cracow) or not.
+Krakus wants to be a scientific tool to help to determine whether the ban that went live on September 1, 2019, is going to solve the pollution problem that affects Kraków (Cracow) or not.

 ### A bit of history